rit-sse/node-api/README.md

 1. `npm install`
 2. `mkdir keys`
 3. `npm run keygen`
-4. `npm run bootstrap -- --admin:firstName [YOUR NAME] --admin:lastName [YOUR LAST NAME] --admin:dce [YOUR DCE] --keygen --seed` - Creates and migrates the database.
+4. `npm run bootstrap -- --admin:firstName [YOUR NAME] --admin:lastName [YOUR LAST NAME] --admin:dce [YOUR DCE (ex: abc1234)] --keygen --seed` - Creates and migrates the database.
 If you specify the admin args, a membership will be created for that user with all permissions.
 If you specify keygen, all keys will be regenerated.
 If you specify seed it will seed the database.
 5. `npm start`